labofdoubt/ising-transformer/cursor_seed_prompt.md

 But keep Ising scalar `J=1` as the primary target.

-## 9. Exact finite periodic Ising free energy
+## 9. Exact finite periodic Ising free energy (I think this formula is wrong – I had to fix it later in code)

 Implement `exact_ising.py` in float64.